HomeLatest NewsIndustryWhatsApp may disrupt Paytm demonetisation rides in digital payments market in India: Report

 Register Now →

-While the messaging platform is the latest entrant, Google launched its payment app, Tez, in September 2016. is creating fervour in the digital payments landscape, with transactions surpassing the likes of Axis Bank, one of the top digital players among banks.
+While the messaging platform is the latest entrant, Google launched its payment app, Tez, in September 2016.
+It is creating fervour in the digital payments landscape, with transactions surpassing the likes of Axis Bank, one of the top digital players among banks.

 “We expect consolidations to be the force in the next few years, with the bigger players focusing on opportunities to expand their footprint in India and other markets.
 In the meantime, smaller e-payments players are tapping into unidentified opportunities to stay relevant in the market,” said Tiga, adding that “creating a compelling case for people to use digital money is becoming absolutely necessary for smaller players, while bigger players are taking advantage of their wide user base,”